 - How does the Design Sprint work?

-- What are the differences between the Design Sprint and a design thinking workshop?
+- What are the differences between a Design Sprint and a Design Thinking Workshop?

 - What are the benefits of a Design Sprint for a company?